Manu’s Menu

 This Ghastly Bark keeps the same spirit but adds a spooky touch.
 It is quick to prepare, fun for children to help with, and perfect to share at parties or trick-or-treat.

-You can also explore all my Halloween recipes here.
+You can also explore all my Halloween recipes for more spooky-sweet ideas.

 Why You’ll Love Making Ghastly Bark